hcyc-jcotes/mapmanagement/README.md

 # Map Management - Team 03

-## To verify test results
-Refer to Appendix A - Test report in Documentation/Testing plan_Team 03.pdf
-- For Defect/Unit Testing and Integration Testing in Django: test cases can be found in mapmanagementplatform/backend/tests.py.
-To execute the tests, in the `mapmangementplatform` directory, run the command  `python manage.py test` in the terminal (after activating the virtual environment).
-The 9 tests will be executed and result "OK" will be returned.
-- For Defect/Unit Testing in React: test cases can be found in mapmanagementplatform/frontend/src/App.test.js.
-To execute the tests, in the `mapmangementplatform/frontend` directory, run the command  `npm run test` in the terminal.
-The 6 tests will be executed and 6 tests passed.
-- For Integration Testing in React: test cases can be found in mapmanagementplatform/frontend/cypress/integration.
-To execute the tests, in the `mapmangementplatform/frontend` directory, run the command  `npm run e2e` in the terminal.
-The 3 tests will be executed and all specs passed.

 ## To Setup the Django server

 In the `mapmangementplatform` directory, run the following commands to start the server (backend - Django):